ByAUJay

 1) What exactly changed with EIP‑7623?

-At a high level: transactions now pay the max of (a) the traditional gas formula and (b) a new calldata floor that scales with how many “tokens” your calldata contains.
-The proposal is live on mainnet as part of Pectra. (eips.ethereum.org)
+At a quick look, transactions are now going to be charged based on whichever is higher between two options: (a) the standard gas formula or (b) a new calldata floor that changes depending on how many "tokens" are in your calldata.
+This proposal is officially live on the mainnet as part of Pectra.
+Feel free to dive into the details here: (eips.ethereum.org)

-• To cap worst‑case block sizes, make room for more blobs, and reduce variance.
-This pairs with EIP‑7691, which increased blob throughput (target 6 blobs, max 9 per block) in the same Pectra upgrade. (blog.ethereum.org)
+- The main aim was to cap the largest block sizes, open up room for more blobs, and keep things consistent.
+This connects nicely with EIP‑7691, which increased blob throughput (targeting 6 blobs, with a maximum of 9 per block) during the same Pectra upgrade. (blog.ethereum.org)

 2) Should you act?
 A quick decision matrix